MichaelXavier/michaelxavier.net/pages/resume.markdown

 * Started as an intern and progressed to a lead developer.
 * Working a large Ruby on Rails eCommerce and catalog platform.
 * Responsibilities include:
     * Maintaining and extending all aspects of the system
+    * REST API design, implementation, and documentation
+    * Building a multitude of reliable 3rd party service integrations.
     * Slowly replacing large amounts of legacy code while supporting an active user base.
     * Onboarding/training/supporting new developers
     * Advised in product development
     * Large amounts of pair programming and collaborative development

 ## San Diego Computers - San Diego, CA
 ### 2005-2010